1987 Miami Hurricanes football team: Rankings

+Preseason

 After taking over as head coach in 1984, Jimmy Johnson had a winning record, but some critics questioned whether he could gain a national championship.

-In 1985, Miami finished the regular season 10-1, and had a chance to win the national title with Penn State's loss to Oklahoma in the Orange Bowl.
-Needing a victory over Tennessee in the Sugar Bowl, Miami jumped out to a 7-0 lead.
+In 1985, Miami finished the regular season 10–1, and had a chance to win the national title with Penn State's loss to Oklahoma in the Orange Bowl.
+Needing a victory over Tennessee in the Sugar Bowl, Miami jumped out to a 7–0 lead.
 Tennessee then scored 35 unanswered to derail Miami's title hopes.

-In 1986, Miami achieved a perfect 11-0 regular season record.
+In 1986, Miami achieved a perfect 11–0 regular season record.
 Led by Heisman Trophy-winner Vinny Testaverde, a record breaking offense, and the 5th-ranked defense in the country, #1 Miami was a prohibitive favorite heading into its Fiesta Bowl matchup against #2 Penn State.
 However, Penn State was able to disrupt the Miami passing game and force the Hurricanes into seven turnovers.
-Penn State won the national championship with a 14-10 victory over Miami that was sealed when a Testaverde pass from the Penn State 6-yard line was intercepted in the endzone by linebacker Pete Giftopoulos with 0:18 left in the game.
+Penn State won the national championship with a 14–10 victory over Miami that was sealed when a Testaverde pass from the Penn State 6-yard line was intercepted in the endzone by linebacker Pete Giftopoulos with 0:18 left in the game.

-Despite losing three key players (Testaverde, Alonzo Highsmith, and Jerome Brown) from the '86 squad who were selected within the first nine picks of the 1987 NFL Draft, 1987 was expected to be somewhat of a reloading year for Miami, which began the season ranked 10th in the nation by the AP poll.
+Despite losing three key players (Testaverde, Alonzo Highsmith, and Jerome Brown) from the '86 squad who were selected within the first nine picks of the 1987 NFL draft, 1987 was expected to be somewhat of a reloading year for Miami, which began the season ranked 10th in the nation by the AP poll.

 By year's end, the Hurricanes had allowed a mere 125 points.
 Miami took down six ranked opponents that fall – including No. 20 Florida, No. 4 FSU, No. 10 Notre Dame and No. 1 Oklahoma.
 The Canes earned victories by an average of 23.9 points, scoring over 40 points on five different games.